cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/ViewApi.md

     ] # [str] | Filter by a list of View protection types.
 Supported types: [Local Archival ReplicationOut ReplicationIn UnProtected].
 UnProtected is mutually exclusive from remaining types. (optional) last_run_any_statuses = [
         "Accepted",
-    ] # [str] | Filter by last any run status of the view.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages.<br> 'Skipped' indicates that the run was skipped. (optional) last_run_local_backup_statuses = [
+    ] # [str] | Filter by last any run status of the view.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages. (optional) last_run_local_backup_statuses = [
         "Accepted",
-    ] # [str] | Filter by last local backup run status of the view.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages.<br> 'Skipped' indicates that the run was skipped. (optional) last_run_replication_statuses = [
+    ] # [str] | Filter by last local backup run status of the view.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages. (optional) last_run_replication_statuses = [
         "Accepted",
-    ] # [str] | Filter by last remote replication run status of the view.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages.<br> 'Skipped' indicates that the run was skipped. (optional) last_run_archival_statuses = [
+    ] # [str] | Filter by last remote replication run status of the view.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages. (optional) last_run_archival_statuses = [
         "Accepted",
-    ] # [str] | Filter by last cloud archival run status of the view.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages.<br> 'Skipped' indicates that the run was skipped. (optional) is_protected = True # bool | Specifies the protection status of Views.
+    ] # [str] | Filter by last cloud archival run status of the view.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages. (optional) is_protected = True # bool | Specifies the protection status of Views.
 If set to true, only protected Views will be returned.
 If set to false, only unprotected Views will be returned. (optional) qos_principal_ids = [
         1,